Health Professions - Undergraduate Programs

 • Applicants who are Israeli citizens or foreign citizens with Israeli residency status.

-• Graduates of foreign high schools with a minimum grade average of 85 in the natural or exact sciences in a Preparatory Program (Mechina).
+• Graduates of foreign high schools with a minimum average grade of 85 in the natural or exact sciences in a Preparatory Program (Mechina).
 The number of graduates from this program, accepted each year will be determined by the Admissions Committee.

 • Candidates who have studied a year or more in an undergraduate (B.A.) degree program require a minimum average of 85 in each of the years studied, in which a weighted cumulative average is calculated from full academic years.